smart-on-fhir/bulk-data-server/README.md

 ## Install
 First you have to install NodeJS if you don't already have it from https://nodejs.org/.
-This app has been developed on Node version 7.9 and also tested on Node 8.
-In case you have older version you might need to also install a newer one.
-This is easy to do using the Node Version Manager from https://github.com/creationix/nvm.
+This app has been developed on Node version 7.9 and also tested on Node 8 and 9.
+There is a known conflict that currently prevents use of Node version 10 or later.
+If your system's version is outside that range you will want to install a supported version.
+This is easy to do using the Node Version Manager from https://github.com/creationix/nvm. (_Note the instruction on updating your shell's configuration file or you may find the Node version reverts on starting a new session_)

 Then clone the repo, install the dependencies and start it:

 ```sh
 git clone https://github.com/smart-on-fhir/bulk-data-server.git